 The secret formula Google uses to decide the rankings of web pages has hundreds of elements.
 The formula is a closely guarded secret and is postulated to contain hundreds of elements.

-What is commonly agreed, by SEO experts, is that 25% of all the factors that determine ranking are on the webpage.
+What is commonly agreed is 25% of all the factors that determine ranking are on the webpage.
 75% of those contributing factors are off page.

-You are in direct control of on-page ranking factors.
-If you have a wordpress website you are in luck.
-Numerous free seo plug-in exist that help with SEO.
+You are in control of the 25% on-page ranking factors.
+With a wordpress website you are in luck as numerous free seo plug-in exist that help ease the pain with SEO.
 One of the best is the Yoast.